DeviKamakshi/bmi-sleep-apnea-regression/README.md

 2. Download `participant_info.csv`.
 3. Place `participant_info.csv` in the same folder as `bmi_ahi_regression.R`.
-4. Open `bmi-sleep-apnea-regression.Rproj` in RStudio.
+4. Open `Project.Rproj` in RStudio.
 5. Open `bmi_ahi_regression.R`.
 6. Run the R script from beginning to end to reproduce the statistical analysis.